Mystery in Swing

 Mystery in Swing is an American murder mystery film released in 1940.
 It was directed by Arthur Dreifuss, based on a script by Arthur Hoerl.
 (The University of California at Berkeley erroneously states it was directed by Arthur Hoerl.)

 Mystery in Swing features music by The Four Toppers and Cee Pee Johnson and his Orchestra and was noted as being the first time a Black orchestra recorded an entire score for a film.
 It is currently held in the collections of the National Museum of African American History and Culture.

 Plot

-An unpopular band leader at a nightclub is murdered, and the of suspects is long.
+An unpopular band leader at a nightclub is murdered, and the list of suspects is long.